MarkvanderSalm/react-redux-loading-hook/react-redux-loading-hook/README.md

 LoadingModule.defaultErrorAction = "errorAction";
 ```

-Note that if you wish any newly created loading module objects to use the global default error action, you must ensure that the code that sets the static property runs before the `LoadingModule` instances are created!
+Note that you must ensure that the code that sets the static property runs before the `LoadingModule` instances are created!

 ## Motivation